Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 ## For Ubuntu version before 20.04

-Before Ubuntu 20.04 the pre-installed Python version is older then Python3.8 that is the older Python version supported by Taipy.
+Before Ubuntu 20.04 the pre-installed Python version is older than Python3.8 that is the older Python version supported by Taipy.
 If you are in that case, please install at least Python3.8 and use it with this documentation.

 ## Prepare your machine

 The following software should be installed on your targeted machine:
-- `pip`: for installing Python3 packages.
+- _pip_: for installing Python3 packages.
-- `uwsgi` and `gevent`: the web application server and its worker that will run the Taipy application.
+- _uwsgi_ and _gevent_: the web application server and its worker that will run the Taipy application.
-- `nginx`: the web server for the Internet exposition.
+- _nginx_: the web server for the Internet exposition.

 You can install all of this packages by running the following command:
 ```